brianrackle/brianrackle.github.io/_posts/2014-07-13-hello-world.md

 ## The History of Return Values

 So why is returning zero so common?
 Originally, *C* did not have a `void` type.
 Not having `void` meant that every function needed to define some return value.
-A common practice was to use an 'int' return value when none was needed.
+A common practice was to use an `int` return value when none was needed.
 And as we learned before, if we have a return value, we need to return a value, or noone will want to use our code.
 This lead to programmers adopting the convention of explicitly using `return 0;` on any function that did not require a return value.
 As time went on eventually `0` introduced the `void` type but it is still very common to see functions `return 0;`.

 ## Summation